tiany7/cp-related/ENGLISH.md

 ![image](https://user-images.githubusercontent.com/46698520/214207912-7459293d-6172-44b3-addf-2d8c0de0be3a.png)

 These competitions with the label of div X are all considered as live contests, where X is the difficulty of the competition, the higher the level, the easier it is.
-Everyone can choose the game according to their own level.
+Everyone can choose the contest according to their own level.

 The recommended ones are div2 and div3.
 The title of div3 is much simpler than that of div2.
 If you think div2 is too difficult, you can go to div3 to practice first.

 ### 2. How to calculate live?

-Each game has a game time written in the above picture, and the general div2 is about 2-2.5 hours. **Only if you participate in the game within the marked time will it be counted as live! **
+Each contest has a contest time written in the above picture, and the general div2 is about 2-2.5 hours. **Only if you participate in the contest within the marked time will it be counted as live! **

-After the game, you can click on virtual participation.
-This is a simulation of past games.
+After the contest, you can click on virtual participation.
+This is a simulation of past contests.
 It will replay the situation and results submitted by the contestants at that time.
-The simulation is really a game.
+The simulation is really a contest.

 This is not a live contest, but it is a good contact tool for students who want to improve.

 ### 3. Where to look at the score that yongwham said

-Each question will have a problem tag, and there will be a score tag after the game, which means that about 50% of the people in this segment have solved it.
+Each question will have a problem tag, and there will be a score tag after the contest, which means that about 50% of the people in this segment have solved it.
 The score is calculated according to this tag

 ![image](https://user-images.githubusercontent.com/46698520/214210016-69ffc500-6150-4d45-9f6d-9bc290c2404b.png)

 1-2 days after each competition ends, the problem tag will be updated to the title, and the title will be added to the gym

 ### 4. What is the rating?
-Rating is the score of cf, the initial score is 0, there will be a bonus point in the first 6 games, and the score will be scored normally in the subsequent games
+Rating is the score of cf, the initial score is 0, there will be a bonus point in the first 6 contests, and the score will be scored normally in the subsequent contests

 Each question made has an initial score, which decreases over time, and each error after test case 2 will have a penalty, which will be subtracted from the final score